1. If only he would have loved you more

 3. What you choose to do right that moment

-Let’s focus on number two… What your perceptions about situations or people are.
+Let’s focus on number two – What your perceptions about situations or people are.
 There is always more than one way to look at things.
-Incidentally, it’s all about what story you put behind the circumstances, the role you play.
-Even in your divorce, there is your story, your ex’s story and everyone else’s whose lives were impacted by your divorce.
+It’s all about what story you put behind the circumstances.
+Even in your divorce there is your story, your ex’s story and everyone else’s whose lives were impacted by your divorce.

-My father, plus two family friends sexually abused me while growing up.
-At the same time my dad was also mentally and physically abusive.
+I was sexually abused by my father, plus two family friends while growing up.
+My dad was also mentally and physically abusive.
 I have forgiven him.
 My coping mechanism was making my dad two different people.
 I had the horrible dad, that I did not like being around.
-On the other hand, I also had a funny, supportive and loving father.
+I also had this great dad, that was funny, supported and loved me.